iulianraduat/react-autosync-height/README.md

 ### About versioning schema used for ReactAutosyncHeight

-- Major - it will be increased if the major version of the dependat package changes or there are breaking changes in the code of ReactAutosyncHeight or ReactAutosyncHeightRaw
+- Major - it will be increased when the major version of the dependat package changes or there are breaking changes in the code of ReactAutosyncHeight
-- Minor - it will be increased if no major version of the dependat package changes, but there are changes of the minor or patch versions of it
+- Minor - it will be increased when no major version of the dependat package changes, but there are changes of the minor or patch versions of them
+- Minor - it will be increased when it is added functionality in a backward compatible manner
-- Patch - it will be increased if there are no changes of the dependat packages, but there are non breaking changes in the code of ReactAutosyncHeight or ReactAutosyncHeightRaw
+- Patch - it will be increased when are made backward compatible bug fixes

 ---